 FONDAZIONE ZERI/Andrea Bacchi

-The Federico Zeri Foundation has just reached its 20th birthday, having been set up at the behest of Bologna University in September 1999, less than one year after the great Roman scholar passed away.
+The Federico Zeri Foundation was established in September 1999, at the behest of the University of Bologna, less than a year after the death of the great Roman scholar.
 From the outset the Foundation’s brief has been to preserve, publicize and enhance his legacy, especially those tools of the trade of an outstanding connoisseur, the library and above all the photo archive.
 Born in 1921, Zeri studied at Rome University under Pietro Toesca, and then went into the Fine Arts side of Public Administration, becoming Director of the Rome Galleria Spada in 1948.
 However, in the early Fifties he took the bold step of quitting that career and going freelance.
 This removed all conflict from his boundless curiosity for the art market where he brought to bear a rare moral rigour.
 By then he had already met those who would shape his development as a scholar: Bernard Berenson (1865-1959) and Roberto Longhi (1890-1970), who both lived in villas on the hills outside Florence at the time.
 Contact with these already almost legendary connoisseurs prompted Zeri’s decision to take the course we have described, far from both public administration and academe.
 (Longhi, we know, had been a university professor, first at Bologna and then at Florence.)
 At that time such a pursuit meant incessant, daily, contact with photographs.
 Whereas connoisseurs from the previous generations – Giovanni Morelli (1816 – 1891) or Giovanni Battista Cavalcaselle (1819 – 1897) – had perforce been indefatigable travellers, things had partly changed from Berenson’s day onward.
 “BB”, as he was nicknamed, always maintained that art history was a game where the winner had the most photos.
 Hence the creation of some extraordinary private photo archives.
 In a poignant passage from a 1987 article, Zeri recalled his own second formative stage with Longhi, after the academic grounding under Toesca: “Today, as I limp around with arthritis, my mind goes back to the times I slogged back to Via Fortini from Florence station carrying two suitcases bulging with photos by the hundred (over which we poured long days, arguing and researching), and I can only say it is a sad business growing old.”
 At the time he was writing, I too was regularly trekking from Rome station to Mentana (25 kilometres outside the City), though without humping suitcases full of photographs; for these last – possibly the very ones that had been through Zeri’s and Longhi’s hands so many years before – awaited me at the villa where Zeri had retired after a lifetime of travelling, back and forth to America above all.
 At Mentana he had enough room to house his by now exeptional library of books and photos.
 My own training was under a pupil of Longhi’s, Carlo Volpe, at the University of Bologna; it was with Bologna – and with Anna Ottani Cavina especially – that Zeri forged those close ties of trust that led to the Alma Mater awarding him an honorary degree in February 1998.
 That strong and lasting bond prompted Zeri’s decision to leave Bologna University his cultural legacy, as well as the Mentana property with its precious collection of inscriptions adorning the garden walls.

 Our Foundation is still in its youth.
 From 2001 to 2014 it was Anna Ottani Cavina who directed it, and from her I took over.
 This short score of years has been packed with activity, though.
 The first target was to provide a worthy home for Zeri’s bequest.
 The library of 46,000 art history books and 37,000 auction catalogues, along with the art photo archive of 290,000 photos, was gradually made available for study at the Foundation premises in the renaissance convent of Santa Cristina which also houses the university Department of Arts.
 Together, the two institutes today form a scientific hub of the first international scientific order for art history studies.
 2008 saw the doors opened to the public.
 The whole book collection had been catalogued and may be consulted under the OPAC system of the National Library Service.
 In the process it has emerged that 60% of the books Zeri owned are not to be found in the catalogue of the Bologna Library network, while 20% are not in any SBN-catalogued Italian library.
 What was so precious and complete was the stock of auction catalogues that Zeri regularly received from the main international houses (Christie’s and Sotheby’s especially): these, as much as the photos, were the real daily bread of a connoisseur like Zeri who often made his annotations straight onto the catalogue.
 They thus become a repository of knowledge directly dialoguing with the photographs which in turn – and to an even greater extent – bear his precious comments on their backs.